Cricen/VULRIS/README.md

 **Firewall Setup**

 From the CentOS desktop, choose the System menu from the top bar.
 Select Administration, then Firewall.
-In the Other Ports section, modify the firewall settings as shown below to allow secure (https, port 443) traffic and open the :
+In the Other Ports section, modify the firewall settings to allow https (https, port 443) traffic.
+You can also open the nesses port (tcp, 8834).
-Run a Nessus scan

 Using VULRIS
 -------------------------------------